-- a) Complete 75% of the race distance. - b) Cross the finish line on the race track (not in the pit lane) within five minutes of the race winner.
-The rider must be in contact with his motorcycle.
-In case the rider is not in contact with the motorcycle, the finish time is determined by the first part of the rider or motorcycle to cross the finish line, whichever arrives last.
+a) Complete 75% of the race distance.

+b) Cross the plane of the finish line (not in the pit lane, with the exception of Art.
+1.25.1.d) within five minutes of the race winner.
+In case the rider is not in contact with the machine, the finish time is determined by the first part of the rider or machine to cross the finish line, whichever arrives last.